oapi-codegen/oapi-codegen/README.md

 #### oneOf/anyOf/allOf support

 - `oneOf` and `anyOf` are implemented using delayed parsing with the help of `json.RawMessage`.
-The following schema will result in a type that has methods such as `AsCat`, `AsDog`, `FromCat`, `FromDog`.
+The following schema will result in a type that has methods such as `AsCat`, `AsDog`, `FromCat`, `FromDog`, `MergeCat`, `MergeDog`.
 If the schema also includes a discriminator the generated code will also have methods such as `Discriminator`, `ValueByDiscriminator` and will force discriminator value in `From` methods.
 ```yaml
 schema:
   oneOf: